Simple Server Validation

 Each folder contains a README.md with setup instructions and a complete runnable app you can use to verify your keys before integrating into your own project.

-The validation result is stored in a cookie, so each client browser only needs to contact your /api/license endpoint once per week.
-Re-validation happens automatically in the background every 24 hours.
+The validation result is stored in a cookie, so each client browser only needs to contact your /api/license endpoint once per valid_time.
+Re-validation happens automatically in the background every 24 hours (or sooner if valid_time is shorter).